neoskop/ethereal-secrets/README.md

 ## Overview

-_Ethereal Secrets_ is a small set of projects to enable clients to store sensitive data in their browser encrypted.
+_Ethereal Secrets_ is a small set of projects to enable clients to store sensitive data in their browser in an encrypted manner.
 Currently it encompasses the following project parts:

 1. [Middleware](./middleware): An Express middleware to expose a REST endpoint to issue secrets or to store encrypted data.
 The keys and the cipher texts are stored in a Redis DB.
 Each entry in the database is assigned a time-to-live.
 2. [Server](./server): A simple Express server that showcases the usage and can be used as a standalone backend.